 Lepista sordida - the lilac blewit - culture

 We have now – via DNA extraction and analysis – confirmed that this Lepista species is actually Lepista sordida rather than Lepista sublilacina.
-This is a traditionally european species that has been recorded in Australia in Queensland and New South Wales.
+READ MORE IN DESCRIPTION BELOW

 Despite its petite size, sordida has a stronger 'fruity' smell than other blewits like the wood blewit and field blewit (Lepista nuda and saeva) with classic blewit flavours.
 Now that we have confirmed - via DNA extraction and analysis that this mushroom is actually Lepista sordida rather than sublilacina we can confidently confirm that it is an edible species.